mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_gpu.md

     - `sync_enable`(bool, optional) - Whether the profiler collects operator time taken in a synchronous way.
 When using this parameter, op_time must be set to true.
 Default value: true.
     - `timeline_limit`(int, optional) - Set the maximum storage size of the timeline file (unit M).
 When using this parameter, op_time must be set to true.
 Default value: 500.
     - `data_process`(bool, optional) - Indicates whether to collect data to prepare performance data.
 Default value: true.
+    - `profile_framework`(str, optional) - Whether to collect host memory and time, it must be one of ["all", "time", "memory", null].
+Default: "all".

 ## Launching MindSpore Insight